-#1: Not spending enough time with loved ones
+#2: Not spending enough time with loved ones

 #3: Not pursuing one’s dreams

-Many individuals choose to put aside their own needs and want in order to please others and conform to societal standards.
-As a result, they may find themselves in unfulfilling jobs and unhappy relationships.
+Many individuals choose to disregard their own needs and desires in order to please others and conform to societal norms.
+Consequently, they may find themselves in unfulfilling jobs and unhappy relationships.

 #5: Not taking more risks